eagle-io/docs/source/api/resources/nodes.rst

 Retrieve node historic data
 ---------------------------
 Retrieve historic data from a node by its **id**.
+You can use the automatically assigned *_id* or your own *customId* prepended with '@'.
 Data can be returned in JSON (:ref:`JTS <historic-jts>`) or CSV format.
 Use the :ref:`Historic resource<api-resources-historic>` for extracting historic data from multiple nodes in a single request.

 .. note::
     Only available for Location and Parameter nodes.